 To transfer files via Wi-fi direct you need to turn ON the Wi-Fi direct options from settings.
 To do so go into Settings -> Connections -> Wi-Fi then tap on the Wi-Fi Direct tab at the top.
 And once the connection is established you can share any files by clicking on the share button and selecting Wi-fi direct from there.

-In this piece, we presented 5 hidden features of Android phone that you might not have used before.
+In this piece, we presented 5 hidden features of Android phones that you might not have used before.
 Go ahead and try them out on your android device and make your experience with your device fully valuable.

 Also read: Smartphone reviews